ComEd assistance programs.

-A number of resources are offered by ComEd to struggling and income qualified customers in Illinois.
-Some of the programs are paid for by the company, other are donation and charity type resources, and they also have information on government programs and benefits, including emergency LIHEAP grants and free weatherization services.
+Some of the programs are paid for by the company, other are donation and charity type resources.
+ComEd also has information on government programs and benefits, including emergency LIHEAP grants and free weatherization services.

 The company recognizes that each year it is likely that thousand of customers may have difficulties with paying their electric bills on time, and many of these people are struggling for the first time.
 ComEd is committed to doing everything they can to help those families and individuals who are most in need of help.
 Everything from the payment plans to disconnection prevention during the winter or summer may be offered as well as other financial aid.

 ComEd has created a number of different programs that all have one goal.
 To help customers facing a short term difficulty, regain their footing, and to also get back on track with their utility bill payments.